MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 # Windows Server Containers #

 Applications fuel innovation in the cloud and mobile era.
-Containers, and the ecosystem that is developing around, them will empower software developers to create the next generation of applications experiences.
+Containers, and the ecosystem that is developing around them, will empower software developers to create the next generation of applications experiences.

 ## What are containers? ##